isacfg/oportuni-backend/RENDER_DEPLOYMENT.md

 1. **Port binding errors**: Make sure `HOST=0.0.0.0` is set in environment variables
 2. **OAuth callback errors**: Ensure `APP_URL` is set and matches your Google OAuth settings
 3. **Build failures**: Check that all dependencies are in `package.json`
-4. **Database table errors**: Ensure migrations run successfully during deployment
+4. **Database connection errors**: Verify `DATABASE_URL` is correctly set
-5. **Directory errors**: The deployment script automatically creates required directories
+5. **Migration errors**: Check that the PostgreSQL database is accessible

 ### Database Issues

 If you encounter database-related errors:
 1. Check deployment logs for migration errors
-2. Verify `DATABASE_URL` is properly set (if using custom path)
+2. Verify `DATABASE_URL` is properly set and accessible
-3. Ensure write permissions exist for the database directory
+3. Ensure your PostgreSQL database is running
+4. Check that the database user has proper permissions

 ### Logs